 Through our collaboration with Groove With Me’s Teen Leadership Committee (TLC), Pentacle moderates three focus sessions.
 Each session focuses on a specific topic related to developing and maintaining a career in the arts.
 Focus topics include making and presenting performance, advocacy, administration, media and technologies, and building inter-personal relationships.
 Each topic will be presented by an expert in the field and/or affiliate of higher education learning.
 Speakers will introduce tools and strategies integral to their own growth as creatives.
 All three focus sessions encourage socially-responsible thinking geared towards creating inclusivity and equality in the arts.
 The members of TLC will gain a hands-on experience of how these resources and concepts relate to a larger community within the creative fields.

-This program is supported in part by funding from the New York City Department of Cultural Affairs.
+This program is supported in part by funding from the New York City Department of Cultural Affairs and Con Edison.